jovanjanevski001/VHDL/4-bit Gray Code Counter & Up | Down Counter with Load/README.md

       0101    1001
       0100    1000

 The counter will be designed using a 2-process model FSM.
-Each output will be represented as a state in the FSM.
+Each output will be represented as a state, so our FSM will have 2**4 states.
 The following screenshot will depicts the states and their respective transitions:

 ![Screenshot](gray_counter.png)